JessS97/dmr_coding_method/paper.md

 The amount of generated data has multiplied rapidly in recent years.
 Conventional storage methods will eventually reach their limits and may no longer be sufficient to store the amount of data.
 Therefore, a new long-term storage method that can primarily store archival data is needed in order to be able to store the increasing amount of data in the coming years.
-DNA offers the advantages of long-term storage and storage density, causing the scientific community to attempt to make DNA usable as a storage method.
+DNA offers the advantages of long-term storage, high storage density and low energetic cost, causing the scientific community to attempt to make DNA usable as a storage method.
 This program contains the coding and error correction procedure of our self-developed "dynamic mapping rule" DMR method for storing data in DNA.
 The error correction of the method is based on the comparison of the faulty sequence with the mapping scheme and a level-based correction, which specifically addresses the known locations where the mapping does not match.
 By combining this with the Reed Solomon (RS) code, the valid segments of the DMR correction can